Department of Psychology

 All applicants to one of West Chester University’s graduate programs will be held to the graduate admissions requirements.
 When applicable, additional requirements for admission into specific department program(s) may be listed below.

-Admissions Requirements for the M.S. in Psychology*
+Admissions Requirements for the Master's Programs in Psychology

 Admissions Requirements for the Doctor of Psychology in Clinical Psychology